msteenhagen/indoxicate/content/posts/the-right-to-encrypt.md

 title = "The right to encrypt" image = "https://indoxicate.me/img/encryption.jpg"
 date = "2023-04-30"
-description = "It can be hard to find your bearings in the discussion about online privacy.
-The current rhetorical focus on crime is a red herring, as the police already has a wide range of powers to track down or spy on criminals.
+description = "It can be hard to find your bearings in the discussion about online communication and end-to-end encryption.
+The current rhetorical focus on crime is a red herring, given that the police already has plenty of powers to track down and spy on criminals.
 What is really at stake is our right to privacy, and whether it is worth anything still.
-As I see it, it has never been more important to stand up for online privacy and argue that we have a right to encrypt." tags = [
+As I see it, it has never been more important to stand up for online privacy and argue that we have a right to encrypt.
+Join me on a dive into this rabbit hole..." tags = [
     "encryption", "privacy", "UK", "communication", "security", "human-rights" ]